Menu Search

 If you’re listening to Fox Business, the diet is dead (5).
 They predict 2020 will see the rise of a more holistic and ‘intuitive’ approach to your constitution, as people push back against diet culture and the labeling of ‘good,’ ‘bad,’ and ‘forbidden’ foods as having a negative and shameful impact on our health.

-One product benefitting from the intuitive diet movement is Tajin™ which is finally getting a well-deserved day in the sun.
+One product benefiting from the intuitive diet movement is Tajin™ which is finally getting a well-deserved day in the sun.
 The New York Times agrees that Tajin is on the rise due to its simplicity and distinct flavor.
 Its ingredients are just chili peppers, salt, and dehydrated lime juice serving as a healthier alternative to salt and pepper.
 Chili peppers have anti-inflammatory properties and, not only punch up most dishes, but can be also used in conjunction with a natural supplement like NAC to manage inflammation and detox your body.

 Intuitive eating isn’t new, but it does feel like the right moment for a resurgence in the wake of the body positivity movement and a deeper cultural desire to eliminate processed sugars, GMOs, and any unnecessary ingredients that could compromise the ‘purity’ of a product and, thus, your body.